Johnny Logan (singer)

-Seán Patrick Michael Sherrard (born 13 May 1954), better known by his stage name Johnny Logan, is an Irish singer.
-He is known as being the only performer to have won the Eurovision Song Contest twice, in 1980 and 1987.
-He also composed the winning song in 1992.
+Seán Patrick Michael Sherrard (born 13 May 1954), also known professionally as Johnny Logan, is an Australian-born Irish singer, songwriter and musician.
+He is known for being the only person to have won the Eurovision Song Contest three times, twice as a lead singer and a third time as a song writer.

-Logan first won the Eurovision Song Contest in 1980, with the song "What's Another Year" written by Shay Healy.
-In 1984, Logan composed the song "Terminal 3" which placed second at Eurovision, performed by Linda Martin.
-He won the contest for a second time in 1987 with "Hold Me Now", which he also wrote himself.
-His third win came in 1992, as composer of Linda Martin's winning entry "Why Me?".
+Logan won the Eurovision Song Contest in 1980 with the song "What's Another Year", which topped the charts in eight countries.
+He won for a second time in 1987 with the song "Hold Me Now", which topped the charts in Israel, Ireland and Belgium and was a top ten hit in ten other music markets.
+For 36 years he was only solo artist to have won the contest twice, until Loreen's second victory in 2023.

+Logan has also composed two Eurovision songs for Linda Martin, "Terminal 3" in 1984 and "Why Me?" in 1992.
+The former placed second, while the latter came first; therefore making Logan one of only five people to have composed two winning Eurovision entries.

 Early life

-Johnny Logan was born Seán Patrick Michael Sherrard on 13 May 1954 in Frankston, near Melbourne, Australia.
-Logan's father, Charles Alphonsus Sherrard, was a Derry-born Irish tenor known by the artistic name Patrick O'Hagan, and he was touring Australia at the time of Logan's birth.
+Johnny Logan was born Seán Patrick Michael Sherrard on 13 May 1954 in Frankston, Victoria.
+His father, Charles Alphonsus Sherrard, was a Derry-born Irish tenor better known as Patrick O'Hagan, and happened to be touring Australia at the time of Logan's birth.
 The family moved back to Ireland when Logan was three years old.
-He learnt the guitar and began composing his own songs by the age of thirteen.
-On leaving school he apprenticed as an electrician, while performing in pubs and cabaret.
-His earliest claim to fame was starring as "Adam" in the 1977 Irish musical Adam and Eve and Joseph in Joseph and the Amazing Technicolor Dreamcoat.
+He settled in Howth, Co.
+Dublin and learnt the guitar and began composing his own songs by the age of 13.
+On leaving school, he apprenticed as an electrician while performing in pubs and cabaret acts.
+His earliest claim to fame was starring as Adam in the 1977 Irish musical Adam and Eve, and Joseph in Joseph and the Amazing Technicolor Dreamcoat.